 Held-to-maturity investments - These assets are non-derivative financial assets with fixed or determinable payments and fixed maturities that the Company's management has the positive intention and ability to hold to maturity.
 These assets are measured at amortized cost using the effective interest method.
 If there is objective evidence that the investment is impaired, determined by reference to external credit ratings and other relevant indicators, the financial asset is measured at the present value of estimated future cash flows.
-Any changes to the carrying amount of the investment, including impairment losses, are recognized in the statement of comprehensive loss.
+Any changes to the carrying amount of the investment, including impairment losses, are recognized in operations.

-Available-for-sale - Non-derivative financial assets not included in the above categories are classified as available-for-sale.
-They are carried at fair value with changes in fair value recognized directly in equity.
-Where a decline in the fair value of an available-for-sale financial asset constitutes objective evidence of impairment, the amount of the loss is removed from equity and recognized in the statement of comprehensive loss.
+Available-for-sale - Non-derivative financial assets not included in the above categories are classified as availablefor-sale.
+They are carried at fair value with changes in fair value recognized in comprehensive income.
+Where a decline in the fair value of an available-for-sale financial asset constitutes objective evidence of impairment, the amount of the loss is removed from other comprehensive income and recognized in the statement of operations.